 These packs have everything you could want; maximized dimensions, panel access, a laptop compartment, and lots of internal and external organizational pockets.
 There’s nothing missing.

-Tortuga was started by a random team of people who found themselves complaining about how they couldn’t find a travel pack that didn’t suck.
+Tortuga was started by a random team of people who found themselves complaining about how they couldn’t find a travel pack that wasn’t awful.
+They’ve been outfitting nomads ever since.

 2) Rick Steves Convertible Carry-on